 How to Do?

-To practice Nadi Shodhana, close the right nostril with your right thumb and inhale deeply from your left nostril.
+To practice Nadi Shodhana, one of the most important types of pranayama, close the right nostril with your right thumb and inhale deeply from your left nostril.
 Hold your breath for a few seconds, and then gently release your thumb.
 Next, close the left nostril with the ring finger of your right hand and exhale slowly from your right nostril.
 This time, inhale deeply from the right nostril and exhale from the left one.
 Repeat this process a few times.

 - Purifies and balances Ida and Pingala Nadi